 complaining in prison.

-Breeds fanatics with extremely unsavory and unreasonable ideas and interpretations.
+Breeds fanatics and cultic leaders with extremely unsavory and unreasonable ideas and interpretations.

 Builds some of its doctrines on clearly mistranslated verses in the bible.